shirwewe/ece243-labs-2024/lab1/notes.md

 #### Summary
 - a little adding program
-- an even smaller program to compute the sum from 1 to 30
+- an even smaller program to compute the sum from 1 to 30 with LED display